Solo SBBK-10 DIY Headless Electric Bass Guitar Kit

 Guy

-3. Scott Christianson (verified owner)
+3. Scott Christianson (verified buyer)

 Update; Solo had responded to me but it went to spam.
 So they did in fact respond. they were quick to send out a matched set of pick ups. unfortunately the wiring issue is exactly the same on the new ones 🙁 .
 I’ll just push ahead and see what happens.

-4. Jo-Anne Park (verified owner)
+4. Jo-Anne Park (verified buyer)

 A fairly easy kit to build.
 Nice looking wood.
 I finished it with Tru Oil.
 Looks great.
 It’s a heavy bass, all concentrated at the bottom but has a solid feel.
 The strap pins are perfectly located for its weight distribution.
 The neck is wide and flat, and l-o-n-g.
 Quite fast.
 Very usable above the 12th fret, all the way to the 24th.
 String spacing is about 2 1/8″ at the bridge.
 The fret work is excellent.
 It had a slight backbow which went straight under tension (with light gauge strings).
 The trussrod is just snug so cannot be dialed off for any relief.
 Would be better with heavier strings, I guess.
 The pickups are quite good.
 Very balanced output between strings.
 A few issues needed attention.
 The neck needed shimming.
 The holes for the strings through the ‘head’ were not big enough for even a light gauge set and had to be drilled out.
 The routing for the pickups in the body needed to be filed more square-cornered to accept these pickups.
 The predrilled bridge holes were offset a little causing the strings to be off-centre on the neck (needed to filled and redrilled 1/8″ toward the control side.)
 The pickups are suspended by little springs that will make you tear your hair out.
 The electronics are low end but work well.
 Mostly pre wired, only the pickups and jack needed to be soldered.
 The biggest issue with it is the “Overlord of Music” bridge/tuner ass’y.
 I have another one of these from another project so can compare them.
 The one with this kit uses two short springs per tuner, while the one I had previously uses one big spring.
 The two springs bind against each other causing an awful feeling as you tune the strings, like everything is stripping inside.
 They should be swapped out.
 Two of the pieces that hold the ball end of the string were not drilled accurately where the thumb screw enters, causing binding when turned.
 They needed to be flipped over for better sliding.
 My original one was drilled properly so this may be a quality control issue that surfaces randomly.
 There is a lot of friction in there as it is, so this can make it worse.
 The mech needs lubing.
 In conclusion, for the price, this is an excellent bass, but expect a bit of work getting it right.
 I’m loving the feel, how solid it is.
 The action is great.
 I like the full scale 24 fret neck in a guitar sized package.
 I like the clean lines.